Home โ€ข Recipes โ€ข Cake

 To make a traditional Victoria Sponge, you make a simple sponge using self-raising flour, sugar, eggs, and margarin, then bake in two sandwich cake tins.
 Once cooled, sandwich the layers with jam (and buttercream, if you prefer), and sprinkle the top with sugar for a classic finish.

 The Victoria Sponge recipe is named after Queen Victoria, who was known to enjoy a slice with her afternoon tea.
-This classic British cake became popular during her reign, as a cake deemed safe for children (compared to various, more classic the seeded dried fruit cakes of the time) and it remains a staple for a classically British afternoon tea to this day.
+This classic British cake became popular during her reign, as a cake deemed safe for children (compared to various, more classic, seeded dried fruit cakes of the time), and it remains a staple for a classically British afternoon tea to this day.

 What’s the difference between Victoria sponge and Victoria sandwich?